SpellarBot/open-data-catalog/datasets/q7iu-6j5f.md

 ## Description

 CDTA is a public transportation authority in the Capital Region.
 This dataset presents information that reflects the organizations performance levels.
-This dataset includes customer boarding?s, miles operated, accidents, preventative maintenance inspections, and complaints.
+This dataset includes customer boarding’s, miles operated, accidents, preventative maintenance inspections, and complaints.

 ## Columns